mehdiraized/thumbnail-remover/README.md

 - **Remove Existing Thumbnails:** Clean up your media library by deleting all existing thumbnail images.
 - **Disable Thumbnail Generation:** Prevent WordPress from generating new thumbnails for uploaded images.
 - **Manage Thumbnail Sizes:** Customize and manage the sizes of thumbnails to suit your needs.
+- **Backup Media Files:** Create backups of your media files, either for all uploads or specific year/month folders.
 - **Lightweight and Easy to Use:** Designed for simplicity and efficiency without compromising performance.
 - **Compatible with the Latest WordPress Version:** Regularly updated to ensure compatibility with the latest WordPress release.